-Log File Type og File Type Description Enabled by Default?
-NTP Logs Records changes to the system time made by the Yes Yes (Network Time Protocol) Network Time Protocol.
-PAC File Hosting Daemon Logs Records proxy auto-config (PAC) file usage by clients.
+Log File Type Description Supports Syslog Push?
+Enabled by Default?
+NTP Logs (Network Time Protocol) Records changes to the system time made by the Network Time Protocol.
+Yes Yes PAC File Hosting Daemon Logs Records proxy auto-config (PAC) file usage by clients.
 Yes Yes Proxy Bypass Logs Records transactions that bypass the Web Proxy.
 No Yes Reporting Logs Records a history of report generation.
 Yes Yes Reporting Query Logs Records errors related to report generation.
 Yes Yes Request Debug Logs Records very detailed debug information on a specific HTTP transaction from all Web Proxy module log types.
 You might want to create this log subscription to troubleshoot a proxy issue with a particular transaction without creating all other proxy log subscriptions.
 Note: You can create this log subscription in the No No CLI only.
 Auth Logs Records messages related to the Access Control feature.
 Yes Yes SHD Logs (System Health Daemon) Records a history of the health of system services and a history of unexpected daemon restarts.
 Yes Yes SNMP Logs Records debug messages related to the SNMP network management engine.
-Yes SNMP Module Logs Records Web Proxy messages related to interacting with the SNMP monitoring system.
-No Sophos Integration Framework Logs Records messages related to communication between the Web Proxy and the Sophos scanning engine.
+Yes Yes SNMP Module Logs Records Web Proxy messages related to interacting with the SNMP monitoring system.
+No No Sophos Integration Framework Logs Records messages related to communication between the Web Proxy and the Sophos scanning engine.
 No No Sophos Logs Records the status of anti-malware scanning activity from the Sophos scanning engine.
-Yes Status Logs Records information related to the system, such as feature key downloads.
+Yes Yes Status Logs Records information related to the system, such as feature key downloads.
 Yes Yes System Logs Records DNS, error, and commit activity.
 Yes Yes Traffic Monitor Error Logs Records L4TM interface and capture errors.
-Yes Yes Traffic Monitor Logs Yes
+Yes Yes Traffic Monitor Logs Records sites added to the L4TM block and allow lists.
+No Yes

 Log File Type Description Supports Syslog Push?
+Enabled by Default?
 UDS Logs (User Discovery Service) Records data about how the Web Proxy discovers the user name without doing actual authentication.
 It includes information about interacting with the Cisco adaptive security appliance for the Secure Mobility as well as integrating with the Novell eDirectory server for transparent user identification.
 Yes Yes Updater Logs Records a history of WBRS and other updates.
 Yes Yes W3C Logs Records Web Proxy client history in a W3C compliant format.
 Yes No WBNP Logs (SensorBase Network Participation) Records a history of Cisco SensorBase Network participation uploads to the SensorBase network.
 No Yes WBRS Framework Logs (Web Reputation Score) Records messages related to communication between the Web Proxy and the Web Reputation Filters.
 No No WCCP Module Logs Records Web Proxy messages related to implementing WCCP.
-No No Webcat Integration Framework Logs • No Webroot Integration Framework Logs Records messages related to communication between the Web Proxy and the Webroot scanning engine.
+No No Webcat Integration Framework Logs Records messages related to communication between the Web Proxy and the URL filtering engine associated with Cisco Web Usage Controls.
+No No Webroot Integration Framework Logs Records messages related to communication between the Web Proxy and the Webroot scanning engine.
 No No Webroot Logs Records the status of anti-malware scanning activity from the Webroot scanning engine.
-Yes Yes Welcome Page Acknowledgement Logs Yes
+Yes Yes Welcome Page Acknowledgement Logs Records a history of web clients who click the Accept button on the end-user acknowledgment page.
+Yes Yes